Riders sign contract extension for head coach and GM Chris Jones

 The Saskatchewan Roughriders have announced that they have extended the contract of head coach and general manager Chris Jones by a year.

+"I think continuity obviously is very important.
+So adding another year to Chris' contract allows him to continue to build this program, and obviously I feel we're building it in a very positive way,” said Craig Reynolds, president and CEO of the Saskatchewan Roughriders, during a press conference on Tuesday.

 Jones joined the Roughriders after leading the Edmonton Eskimos to a Grey Cup win in 2015.

-He led the Riders to a 10-8 record last season, and their first playoff appearance since 2014.

-“We’ve still got work left to do, so it’s good that we’re getting an opportunity to make an attempt to finish what we started,” Jones said in a written release.
+When Jones took over, he had never missed the playoffs.
+That of course changed in his first year as head coach and GM with the Riders in 2016, going 5-13 with the Riders.
+This season's 10-8 finish is closer to what is expected.

+"Our motto is if we don't win a Grey Cup it's a failure, and that's the way we view it.
+And it just gives us an opportunity to continue to build what we feel like we've got something special going here,” Jones said.

+The Riders also announced front office personnel Jeremy O'Day, John Murphy and Mike Davis have each agreed to two-year extensions.

 Jones has spent 16 seasons as a CFL coach.
 He has coached seven Grey Cup games and has won four Grey Cup rings.

 The contract means Jones will remain in Saskatchewan until the end of the 2019 CFL season.
+Neither sides ever discussed any extra years, but another extension will be discussed following the 2018 season.